uswds/uswds-site/pages/patterns/select-language/selected-content.md

 layout: pattern
 category: Patterns
 sub-category: Select a language
 lead: This pattern helps users, especially those with limited English proficiency, find content in their preferred language when only selected pieces of content have been translated.
-For example, the site may be available only in English, or in English and Spanish, but specific information — FAQs, fact sheets, overviews — might be available in several other languages.
+For example, the site may be available in several languages, but specific information — fact sheets, overviews, videos, instructions — might be available in several other languages.
 ---

 <div></div>